Sp0och/BA-backup/src/README.txt

 General architecture:

-    -libraries are included in the parameters.h file -The main node is in the main_node.cpp file
+    -libraries are included in the setup.h file
+    -The main node is in the main_node.cpp file
     -h files with the declarations are in the include folder while the definitions are in src -ImageHandler creates the projections from the rosbag data